OrdinaryMagician/umeshtools/README.md

   up with its own indices.
 Included for backwards compatibility with stuff that expects this sort of nonsense.
 - **umesh2obj** : Creates .obj files for each frame of a mesh.
+- **attacher** : [TODO] Attaches one mesh to the weapon triangle of another.
+- **polyflip** : Flips a specified set of polys in one datafile (by swapping vertices 1 and 2 in them).
+Can be used to fix silly mistakes that go unnoticed if, for example, the mesh is edited without backface culling on.